david-chulde/JavaScript-Programa3/README.md

 3. Tag the image with the username and the name of the Docker Hub repository.

-docker tag hola-mundo-js <username>/ hola-mundo-js
+docker tag hola-mundo-js <username>/ hola-mundo-html

 5. Push the image to Docker Hub:

-docker push <username>/ hola-mundo-js
+docker push <username>/ hola-mundo-html